cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 * in the evening
 * at night

 However, these parts of the day are not pre-defined.
-Using a integer between 0 and 2359 you can define the timeRange yourself.
+Using an integer between 0 and 2359 you can define the timeRange yourself.

 **Applicable on endpoints**